 First-year courses concentrate on the groundwork essentials of marketing, finance, and statistics, while second-year courses focus on application, business problem analysis, and innovation.
 The combination of foundational knowledge and innovative thinking will transform the way you look at business—both old and new.

-The bonds students create with their peers in the classroom, on the global study trip, during team sessions, on Friday evenings, and at study groups is a key part of what they take away.
+The bonds students create with their peers in the classroom, on the global study trip, during team sessions, on Friday afternoons, and at study groups is a key part of what they take away.
 After graduating, our executive MBA alumni continue to rely on classmates—as well as faculty—for help in applying concepts learned in new ways.
 The cohort experience creates a rich environment for learning.

 At the start of the program, each student becomes a member of a learning team of four to six.
 Oregon Executive MBA staff carefully construct the groups to include diverse—but complementary—professionals from a variety of organizations, industries, and functional areas.
 The objective is for each group to leverage the various strengths and frameworks of its members—and for the whole to be greater than the sum of its parts.
 Students join a new study team at the start of their second year in the program, thus increasing the number of close bonds they form during the program.

 We've found that team projects allow students to delve more deeply into the subject matter while also allowing them to take on more complex assignments.
 Many of our students also discover that, in addition to the academic benefits of team work, they gain an amazing group of peers that can help support one another with regard to school, work, and home.

 The Oregon Executive MBA has major benefits, but it is also a major commitment.
 Balancing work, family life, and an MBA program can be difficult to manage.
 However, executive MBA students at many different stages of life make the program work with their families, partners, and jobs.